dygkkh/marfhingpl/README.md

 ![imprint](https://github.com/dygkkh/marfhingpl/assets/158525086/d10d206a-553a-4d45-9bc7-073ac863a304)

+with a function named "imprint" you print in screen a text with "endtok;", you finish the tokenizer

 thanks to @basvdl97 to help me so much in the proyect with his videos in youtube

 report errors to solve in issues